RaphGL/XPMan/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To self-host this bot you will need to have the Go compiler installed on your system.
+To self-host this bot you will need to have the Go compiler and MariaDB installed on your system.

 ### Installation